ARMmbed/mbed-os-tf-m-regression-tests/README.md

 ## Expected test results

-When you automate all tests, the Greentea test tool compares the test results with the logs in [`test/logs`](./test/logs) and prints a test report. *All test suites should pass*, except for the following suites that are currently **excluded** from the run:
+When you automate all tests, the Greentea test tool compares the test results with the logs in [`test/logs`](./test/logs) and prints a test report. *All test suites should pass or match the numbers of known failures in the logs.*

-* PSA Crypto suite: Some test cases are known to crash and reboot the target.
-This causes the Greentea test framework to lose synchronization, and the residual data in the memory prevents subsequent suites from running.

-    **Tip**: You can flash and run the PSA Crypto suite separately.
-Make sure to build the Crypto suite manually with `wait-for-sync` set to 0 in `mbed_app.json`, and power cycle the target before and after the run to clear the memory.
-The total number of failures should match `CRYPTO.log` in [`test/logs`](./test/logs)`/<your-target>`.

 * M2354 hasn't supported PSA compliance test yet.